ymaan4/RFIClean/README.md

 ### Bash-script based parallel processing
-For faster processing, use the bash script in bin/ to use rfiClean on different parts of a single data file simultaneously and then combine the output products at the end --- parallel processing in a rather crude but efficient way.
+For faster processing, use the bash script in bin/ to use RFIClean on different parts of a single data file simultaneously and then combine the output products at the end --- parallel processing in a rather crude but efficient way.

 ### Diagnostic plot
-rfiClean produces a diagnostic plot showing which Fourier frequencies are mitigated from the data and how frequently.
+RFIClean produces a diagnostic plot showing which Fourier frequencies are mitigated from the data and how frequently.
 The plot data are also output in a file.